11 Best Things to Do in Gyeongju (+ Tips to Make it Worth it)

 The cafes, restaurants, and shops are all in renovated or newly-built traditional hanok-style buildings.

-The views here at night are especially nice and lively, though most shops close around 9pm.
+The views here at night are especially worth seeing.
+Evening time is also when it’s most lively with locals and tourists, though most shops close around 9pm.

-There are lots of stationary and souvenir shops and photo booths.
+There are lots of uniquely-designed stationary, souvenir shops, and photo booths.

 2. Daereungwon Tomb Complex (Royal Tombs)